TNRC Associate Awards

 A pesar de la amplia extensión de los bosques naturales en Colombia y su importancia en la provisión de múltiples servicios ecosistémicos de los cuales dependen los colombianos de manera directa e indirecta, la deforestación representa uno de los principales desafíos medioambientales del país.
 Muestra de ello no son sólo las cifras de deforestación, las cuales reportan una pérdida neta de bosques de cerca de 4,5 millones de hectáreas entre el año 2000 y 2019 (Ideam, 2020), sino también otros complejos fenómenos políticos, sociales, económicos y culturales que se expresan a través de la deforestación y la degradación forestal.

-Following a series of co-design workshops with USAID, WWF US received an AA for a four-year project to Strengthen Natural Resource Governance in Ecuador.
+Following a series of co-design workshops with USAID, WWF US received an Associate Award for a four-year project to Strengthen Natural Resource Governance in Ecuador.
 The project has a phased approach that will first identify the linkages among conservation crime, corruption, deforestation, forest degradation, and biodiversity loss.
 A second phase will involve a participatory process to identify and implement interventions to reduce corruption and improve governance.
 A key feature of the approach will be to design research and activities to be highly context-specific, addressing the unique challenges of two fragile and vital landscapes – the Amazon and the Coastal/Galapagos regions of Ecuador.

 In June 2021, USAID awarded a cooperative agreement to WWF US for a three-year program in Madagascar that focuses on anti-corruption and combating wildlife trafficking.
 WWF Madagascar will lead a consortium of TRAFFIC and Transparency International-Madagascar, and also expects to collaborate with the Government and local organizations to implement activities related to judiciary effectiveness and law enforcement capacity improvement, building on existing work.